FarisKarkelja/ai-production-planner-for-craftsmanship/README.md

 ## Description

-Welcome to my project!
+Welcome!
 This is **Craftify**, an AI-Powered Production Planner designed for craftsmen, artists, and small-scale manufacturers.
 This project focuses on **UI/UX design** to demonstrate how a production planner can streamline order management, scheduling, inventory tracking, and client communication.
 All interactions, dashboards, and workflows are designed as **interactive prototypes and wireframes** to visualize efficient production processes without actual coding.

 ## Design Tools Used